 4. Make sure you have a good fit with the lawyer

 Other factors aside, personality is important.
 Sometimes people end up getting along much better than they ever expected, while at other times, two people just don’t click.
-It doesn’t matter how experienced the divorce lawyer Richland residents are considering is if you can’t work together.
+It doesn’t matter how experienced the divorce lawyer Kennewick residents are considering is if you can’t work together.

 5. Assets: Define these before meeting your lawyer